jsevilla274/sms-auto-responder/README.md

 Give the profile a name in the **Profile Name** field.
 This example uses the name "SMS Auto Responder".

-Then, enter the application url from the previous step in the **Send a webhook to this url** field, adding `/inboundWebhook` to the end of it.
+Then, enter the application url from the previous step in the **Send a webhook to this URL** field, adding `/inboundWebhook` to the end of it.
 This is done because the application receives inbound SMS webhooks through this endpoint, as defined in [index.js](index.js).
 The complete url should look something like `https://{your-url}.ngrok.io/inboundWebhook` if you are using ngrok.

 Finally, navigate to the [Numbers Portal](https://portal.telnyx.com/#/app/numbers/my-numbers) and assign the previously created messaging profile to your Telnyx number.